In this article

 Most Americans are familiar with the idea of workplace wellness programs that offer rewards for various activities and behaviors – such as getting an annual checkup or taking a certain number of steps each day.
 These workplace wellness programs have existed for decades in conjunction with employer-sponsored health insurance.
 But what about people who buy their own health insurance?

-Health insurance companies are increasingly offering incentive programs for individual/family enrollees, but you might not know about them unless you ask.
-These rewards programs are fairly new in the ACA-compliant individual market, with most debuting within the last five years.
+Some health insurance companies have begun offering incentive programs for individual/family enrollees, but you might not know about them unless you ask.
+These rewards programs are fairly new in the ACA-compliant individual market, with most debuting within the last several years.

 Once you’re enrolled in an ACA health plan, your carrier will send you information about any rewards they offer.
 But knowing about the various programs before you enroll is another useful metric when you’re selecting your coverage.
 You can ask your agent or broker about wellness incentives being offered by insurers that offer individual/family plans in your area.
 You can also reach out to the insurers directly, by phone or via their websites, to see whether they offer any wellness programs.

-Multiple health carriers offering plans with wellness incentives
+Several major health carriers are offering ACA plans with wellness incentives

-Several insurers that offer widespread coverage in multiple states' health insurance marketplaces are offering wellness rewards as of 2025 (note that although these insurers offer plans in many states, they are not available in all states and some states may have unique rules for wellness incentives):
+Several insurers that offer widespread coverage in multiple states’ health insurance marketplaces are offering wellness rewards as of 2026.
+(Note that although these insurers offer plans in multiple states, they are not available in all states and some states may have unique rules for wellness incentives.):

 - Ambetter/Centene: With Ambetter’s My Health Pays program, plan enrollees earn points for certain actions, including an annual wellness exam and preventive screenings, disease management, online surveys, and various healthy activities.
 Members who complete all of the available activities can earn enough points to receive $500 in rewards – and those rewards can be redeemed to cover out-of-pocket health care costs, utilities and other monthly bills, and various other everyday financial needs.1

-- Molina: With Molina’s Healthy Rewards program, members can earn a $100 gift card if they see their primary care provider for an annual wellness exam and complete a Health Risk Assessment on the My Molina portal.3
+- Molina: With Molina’s Healthy Rewards program, members can earn a $200 gift card if they see their primary care provider for an annual wellness exam and complete a Health Risk Assessment on the My Molina portal2

-- Oscar: With Oscar’s rewards program, members enrolled in certain plans can earn rewards by completing activities such an annual wellness exam, a pulmonary function exam, or meeting a step goal (access to wellness rewards varies by plan).4
+- Oscar: With Oscar’s rewards program, members enrolled in certain plans can earn rewards by completing activities such an annual wellness exam, a pulmonary function exam, or meeting a step goal (access to wellness rewards varies by plan, and some rewards are specific to condition-based care plans like those geared for enrollees with diabetes, COPD, or menopause).3 For 2026, Oscar has also unveiled” Oscar Unlocks,"a rewards program that allows members to” earn special badges, perks, and rewards."4

-- UnitedHealthcare: With UnitedHealthcare's Health Perks rewards program, enrollees can earn a $150 prepaid Visa card by visiting their primary care provider, setting up an online account at myuhc.com, signing up for paperless communications and text messages, and setting up automatic premium payments.5
+- UnitedHealthcare: With UnitedHealthcare’s Health Perks rewards program, enrollees can earn up to $250 in rewards by visiting their primary care provider, setting up an online account, signing up for paperless communications and text messages, setting up automatic premium payments, and completing a health assessment.6

 Other companies offer members discounts on a variety of wellness-related services, such as meal plans, yoga classes, gym memberships, and weight management programs.
-Examples include the OTC allowance offered to Aetna/CVS members,6 Moda Health's gym membership discounts,7 and Kaiser Permanente's fitness discounts.8
+Examples include Cigna’s Healthy Rewards program,7 Moda Health’s gym membership discounts,8 and Kaiser Permanente’s discounts when you visit a participating chiropractor, acupuncturist, or massage therapist.9

-The list above only includes the large insurers that offer plans in numerous states.
-Your marketplace may include smaller, regional insurers that offer their own rewards programs.
+The list above only includes insurers that offer plans in multiple states.
+Your Marketplace may include smaller, regional insurers that offer their own rewards programs.

-For example, Independence Blue Cross – which offers plans in Pennsylvania – offers up to $300 in rewards for completing certain activities such as getting a wellness check-up, registering for Teladoc, utilizing digital communications, getting a flu shot or dental cleanings, etc.9 And Florida Blue, which offers plans in Florida, has a rewards program that allows members to earn points for various activities; the points can be used to reduce future premiums or obtain a prepaid card that can be used for various medical expenses.10
+For example, Independence Blue Cross – which offers plans in Pennsylvania – offers up to $300 in rewards for completing certain activities such as getting a wellness check-up, registering for Teladoc, utilizing digital communications, getting a flu shot or dental cleanings, etc.10 And Florida Blue, which offers plans in Florida, has a rewards program that allows members to earn up to $100 per year for completing various tasks, such as an online health assessment and an annual wellness checkup.11

 So if wellness rewards are important to you, ask your insurance broker if any of the available plans include those types of perks, or reach out to the insurers directly and see what’s available.